trentbuck/games/cdda-notes.rst

          Beretta CX4,                 34, 77, 80
          Mauser_M7                    14, 32, 80
          MP18,                        14, 84, 80

+      The Luty is burst-only (no semi-auto), so I guess 105 there makes sense.
+      How the hell is the Glock 18C 88 noise in *both* auto and semi-auto?
+      I cannot see where this is coded...

       A Kel-Tec Sub2000 is 20cm/74cm folded/unfolded & 80noise.
       A Kel-Tec Sub2000 is 34cm/89cm folded/unfolded & 30noise with a suppressor.